 The field of game-based learning is serious business and many learning game developers are focussing on creating content specifically for mobile devices.

-Capturing Informal Learning – Informal learning is the unscripted learning that happens outside of the official training programme and it’s thought to comprise 90% of everything we learn.
+Informal learning is the unscripted learning that happens outside of the official training programme and it’s thought to comprise 90% of everything we learn.
 Many training departments now look for ways to exploit the potential of informal learning and use it to capture organisational knowledge.

 Since almost everyone has a camera on their phone, there are lots of ways for learners to share their own experiences and upload them to the company’s LMS.
-The role of the L&D department in this case is to create the right environment and start the conversations that can generate Informal Learning content.
+The role of the L&D department, in this case, is to create the right environment and start the conversations that can generate Informal Learning content.

 As you can see, the realm of mLearning unlocks a bright new universe of training opportunities.
 Want to learn about mLearning?
 Download our Game of Phones whitepaper and learn everything you need to know about mobile training!
 Grab your copy here.